Rowing

 • Must have posted walking traffic pattern with hazards identified (for example, keep to right, dock slippery when wet).

-• Teachers must be aware of the site’s Emergency Action Plan (EAP), including the site specific rescue plan, and share with all supervisors and participants.
+• Teachers must be aware of the site’s Emergency Action Plan (EAP), including the site specific rescue plan, and share with all Monitors and participants.

 On the Water